United States and the International Criminal Court

 United States policy concerning the ICC has varied widely.
+Critics of the ICC in the United States have expressed concerns that U.S. soldiers will receive unwanted scrutiny by the court.
 The Clinton administration signed the Rome Statute in 2000, but did not submit it for Senate ratification.
 The George W. Bush administration, the U.S. administration at the time of the ICC's founding, stated that it would not join the ICC.
 The Obama administration subsequently re-established a working relationship with the Court as an observer.

 Rome Statute

 Following years of negotiations aimed at establishing a permanent international tribunal to prosecute individuals accused of genocide and other serious international crimes, such as crimes against humanity, war crimes, and the recently defined crimes of aggression, the United Nations General Assembly convened a five-week diplomatic conference in Rome in June 1998 "to finalize and adopt a convention on the establishment of an international criminal court".
-On 17 July 1998, the Rome Statute was adopted by a vote of 120 to 7, with 21 countries abstaining.
+On July 17, 1998, the Rome Statute was adopted by a vote of 120 to 7, with 21 countries abstaining.
 The seven countries that voted against the treaty were Iraq, Israel, Libya, China, Qatar, Yemen, and the United States.

 U.S. President Bill Clinton originally signed the Rome Statute in 2000.
 Signature of a treaty provides a preliminary endorsement, but a treaty that is signed but not ratified is not legally binding.
-Signing does not create a binding legal obligation, but does demonstrate the State's intention to examine the treaty domestically and consider ratifying it, and it obliges the State to refrain from acts that would counter or undermine the treaty's objective and purpose.
+Signing does not create a binding legal obligation, but does demonstrate the state's intention to examine the treaty domestically and consider ratifying it, and it obliges the state to refrain from acts that would counter or undermine the treaty's objective and purpose.

 Clinton stated that he would not submit it to the Senate for advice and consent for ratification until the U.S. government had a chance to assess the functioning of the Court.
 He nonetheless supported the proposed role of the ICC and its objectives:

 After the Rome Statute reached the requisite 60 ratifications in 2002, President George W. Bush's administration sent a note to the U.N.
 Secretary-General on May 6, 2002.
 The note informed the Secretary-General that the U.S. no longer intended to ratify the Rome Statute, and that it did not recognize any obligation toward the Rome Statute.
 In addition, the U.S. stated that its intention not to become a state party should be reflected in the U.N. depository's list.
 This is because signatories have an obligation not to undermine the object and purpose of a treaty according to Article 18 of the Vienna Convention on the Law of Treaties, also sometimes referred to as the good faith obligations.
 According to American Non-Governmental Organizations Coalition for the International Criminal Court, the U.S. could engage with the Court by reactivating its signature to the Rome Statute by submitting a letter to the Secretary-General.